loise-velazquez/SpotifySongRecommender/README.md

 ## Acknowledgments

-* Thank you to the Spotipy team for use of their product!
+* Thank you to the Spotipy team for use of their product, as well as the use of sklearn and pandas.
+* Additionally, thank you to Wes Doyle and his YouTube series on how to do machine learning in Python.